dobin/yookiterm-challenges/challenge10/challenge10.md

 # Things to think about

 * Why does it crash at the end?
-* Can you calculate the required offset just by using GDB?
+* Can you calculate the required offset just by using GDB? (instead of brute-forcing it manually)